TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes enables rolling back to a previous version of an application if a deployment encounters issues.
 It ensures no downtime while switching between application versions.

+   If a deployment encounters issues, Kubernetes allows for easy rollbacks to a previous version of the application.
+This capability ensures continuity and availability, as it enables seamless transitions between application versions without downtime.

 ### 7. **Monitoring**:
    - Tracks container and cluster health using tools like Prometheus and Grafana to provide real-time insights into performance.